jpuck/etl/README.md

 2. Data

-	Data classes extend `Datum` and must implement the `Parser` interface.
+	Data classes extend `Datum` and must implement a valid parser.
 	It uses the `Schematizer` to construct the object from raw data.

 3. Schemata